-- intensive support from leading Bath academics throughout
+- intensive support from expert Bath academics throughout

 This course provides an excellent background for those wishing to pursue a career in humanitarian, conflict response, or peacebuilding.
 It is equally relevant to those already working in the humanitarian and conflict fields, seeking to advance their careers with a deeper level of specialist knowledge.

-You will be well qualified to work with development or humanitarian NGOs, the United Nations and other inter-governmental organisations, or in conflict or humanitarian advisor roles in government departments such as DFID.
+You could go on to work with development or humanitarian NGOs, the United Nations and other inter-governmental organisations, or in conflict or humanitarian advisor roles in government departments such as DFID.